-Prevention is the Best Medicine: A Toolkit for Teaching Newcomers is designed to help settlement agencies and others teach newcomers about their occupational health and safety (OHS) and workers' compensation rights and responsibilities in one of two jurisdictions: Ontario or Manitoba.
+Prevention is the Best Medicine is designed to help settlement agencies and others teach newcomers about their occupational health and safety (OHS) and workers' compensation rights and responsibilities in one of two jurisdictions: Ontario or Manitoba.

 The toolkit contains everything needed to deliver instructional sessions on these two separate, but related, topics within Ontario or Manitoba, including sample lesson plans, slide show presentations for workshop leaders, and handouts for participating newcomers.